junfanz1/junfanz1.github.io/_posts/2021-04-17-High-Frequency-Finance-Notes.md

 ### 5.2.1.
 Distributional Properties of Returns

 At frequencies > 10 min, the fat tails start to decrease.
-(See figure 5.6) If data generating process is random walk with increments from stable distribution, which is defined by *scaled* returns $r/(\Delta t)^\gamma$, we can obtain uniform distribution with identical moments within signicifance limits.
+(See figure 5.6) If data generating process is random walk with increments from stable distribution, which is defined by *scaled* returns $$r/(\Delta t)^\gamma$$, we can obtain uniform distribution with identical moments within signicifance limits.

 ### 5.2.2.
 Tail Index of Return Distributions